-1. Line an 8x4-inch loaf pan with waxed paper, extending paper over sides of pan.
-In medium bowl, stir cookie mixes, butter and eggs until soft dough forms.
+- Line an 8x4-inch loaf pan with waxed paper, extending paper over sides of pan.
+In a medium bowl, stir the cookie mixes, butter and eggs until a soft dough forms.

-2. On work surface, place 1 1/2 cups of dough.
-Knead desired amount of orange coloring into dough until color is uniform.
-Press dough evenly in bottom of pan.
+- On a work surface, place 1 1/2 cups of dough.
+Knead desired amount of orange coloring into dough until the color is uniform throughout.
+Press the dough evenly into the bottom of the pan.

-3. Divide remaining dough in half.
-Gently press one half of remaining dough into pan on top of orange dough.
-On work surface, knead chocolate into remaining dough until color is uniform.
-Press over plain dough in pan, pressing gently to edge of pan.
+- Divide the remaining dough in half.
+Gently press one half of the remaining dough into the pan on top of the orange dough.
+On a work surface, knead the melted chocolate into the remaining dough until color is uniform throughout.
+Press the chocolate dough over the plain dough in the pan, pressing gently to edge of pan.
 Refrigerate 1 1/2 to 2 hours or until firm.

-4. Preheat oven to 375°F. Remove dough from pan.
-Cut crosswise into 1/4-inch-thick slices.
+- Preheat oven to 375°F. Remove the dough from the pan.
+Cut the dough crosswise into 1/4-inch-thick slices.
 If needed, trim slightly to make perfect rectangles.
 Cut each rectangle into 6 or 7 triangular wedges.
-On ungreased cookie sheet, place wedges 1-inch apart.
+On and ungreased cookie sheet, place the wedges 1-inch apart.

-5. Bake 7 to 9 minutes or until cookies are set and edges are very light golden brown.
+- Bake 7 to 9 minutes or until the cookies are set and the edges are very light golden brown.
 Cool 1 minute; remove from cookie sheet.
 Cool completely.
 Store in tightly covered container.

-*Watch time when cookies are baking.
+- *Watch the time when the cookies are baking.
 If they bake too long, the white layer will turn a shade of light brown and the cookies will be too crispy.
 You want it to stay a nice, light color.

 This recipe was originally published in 2008.
 It was updated and re-published in 2017.